-Full details for all of the equity video shorts, alongside a selection of recorded webinars, can be found here.
+Full details for all of the equity video shorts, alongside a selection of recorded webinars, can be found on the National Improvement Hub.

-De de como for Envitor Pedagogy for Equity This is a series designed for classroom practitioners.
-These videos provide an introduction to pedagogical approaches that can support in closing the poverty-related attainment gap.
-Relationships - the Foundation for All Pedagogical Practice Pedagogy - Uncovering values and beliefs Metacognition Feedback Oral Interventions Reading Comprehension Writing Leadership and Equity This is a series developed for school leaders.
+Pedagogy for Equity introduction to pedagog ical approaches that can s related attainment ga Relationships - the Foundation for All P Pedagogy - Uncovering values and beliefs Metacognition Feedback Oral Interventions Reading Comprehension Writing Leadership and Equ ity This is a series developed for school leaders.
 These videos focus on planning, implementation and evaluation through an equity lens.
-Planning Implementation Evaluation Pupil Support Staff and Equity This is a series designed for support staff working with learners affected by the poverty-related attainment gap.
+Planning Implementation Evaluation Pupil Support Staff and Equity This is a series designed for support staff working with learners affected by the poverty related attainment gap.
 Pupil Support Staff and the Scottish Attainment Challenge Relational Approaches Approaches and Interventions